Brexit: The Exit of the United Kingdom from the European Union

 - A desire to curb immigration, notably from Eastern Europe.
-Whilst we are members of the EU, any EU citizen - particularly people in poorer countries who wish for a better living standard - can immigrate into Britain, and we cannot prevent them from coming.
+Whilst we are members of the EU, any EU citizen who wishes for a better living standard, can immigrate into Britain, and we cannot prevent them from coming.

 These are just two reasons but I believe they represent the main arguments in the mind of voters as they went to the polling stations.